 Public health mosquito control exists not only to mitigate nuisance mosquito populations and make our communities more livable and comfortable.
 Its primary function is to protect public health from the diseases that are vectored to humans by mosquitoes, like Zika and West Nile Virus.

-Education is one of the five key pillars of Integrated Mosquito Management.
-I spend most of my professional time sharing these messages with residents in the communities we serve, and hope every reader here finds them equally helpful.
-If you are interested in learning more, drop us a line.
+Because Clarke provides mosquito control services to hundreds of municipalities and abatement districts, I spend most of my professional time sharing these messages with residents in the communities we serve.
+I hope every reader here finds them helpful.
+If you are interested in learning more, reach us here.